Springtime (2004 film)

-Plot
+Synopsis

 To trumpeter Hyun-woo, life seems to remain forever locked in winter.
-In desperation, Hyunwoo signs up for a position teaching a children's wind ensemble at a small junior high school in a distant Dogye village.
+In desperation, Hyunwoo signs up for a position teaching a children's wind ensemble at a middle school in a distant Dogye village.
 Worn-out instruments, tarnished trophies and frayed certificates testify to the poor conditions of this ragtag group.
 This leads Hyun-woo, together with his students, to take on a seemingly impossible challenge.